Glitch3086/TryHackMe_Notes/LinuxFundamentals.md

 > echo $USER

 Naturally this means environment variables can be used as input for other commands as well, for example say I wanted to create a file which is the name of our current user, I could do `touch $USER`.
 Environment variables can also be set pretty easily, just running `export <varname>=<value>` will set that as an environment variable

+`|` is a operator called the pipe.
+While `>>` allows you to store the output of a command, `|` allows you to take the output of a command and use it as input for a second command.
+Like I can use `cat` to get the output fo a file, and pipe that into `grep` to search for a specific string.

+Example:
+> cat test | grep noot

+`;` works a lot like &&, however it does not require the first command to execute successfully.

+Example:
+> lahbsgoiang; ls

+`>` is the operator for output redirection.
+Meaning that you can redirect the output of any command to a file.
+For example if I were to run `echo hello > file`, then instead of outputting hello to the console, it would save that output to a file called file.
+It is worth noting that if you were to use this operator on a file that already exists, it would completely erase the contents of that file and replace it with the output from your command.

+Example:
+> echo hello > file

+`>>` does mainly the same thing as `>`, with one key difference. `>>` appends the output of a command to a file, instead of erasing it.

+Example:
+> echo hello >> file